apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**American runaway Pvt.
-King discussed by U.N. and North Korea**
+**US condemns ‘brutal’ sexual assault video from India’s Manipur**

-You can read more about it [here](https://www.nbcnews.com/news/world/travis-king-north-korea-american-runaway-united-nations-rcna95885).
+You can read more about it [here](https://www.aljazeera.com/news/2023/7/24/us-condemns-brutal-sexual-assault-video-from-indias-manipur).

 ## Requirements
 - Python 3.8